y-zheng18/GIMO/README.md

 bash scripts/eval.sh
 ```

-You can download the full dataset and have a test
+You can download the full dataset and have a test.

 ## To do list